For many people an active and satisfying sex life is an important part of a healthy adult relationship.sexual addiction

 Together we will agree a treatment plan specifically for your own problem, with agreed goals.
 The treatment plan will involve tasks to be carried out at home, helping to diminish performance anxiety and encourage more positive communication between you both.

-No physical examination or exercise is ever carried out in the counselling room.
+No physical examination or exercise is ever carried out by myself.

 During our weekly sessions we will review progress and set new tasks; we may use psychodynamic insights to bring to conscious awareness those beliefs and thoughts which are adversely affecting your sexual relationship; we will work on reframing them using cognitive behavioural techniques (CBT) in order to enhance sexual intimacy and trust.